In this article you will find:

 - Chicken Wow Wow – Chicken Wow Wow is the chicken protein recipe that is colorful and delicious.
 Aside from the chicken, you will find the ingredient list includes sweet potatoes, yellow squash, spinach, fish oil, and the Nom Nom nutritional mix.

 - Porkalicious Potluck – The pork recipe, Porkalicious Potluck gets its protein from pork and is high in protein (at about 78 grams).
 You will also see that it includes tasty ingredients like potatoes, kale, green beans, mushrooms, fish oil, and the Nom Nom nutritional mix.

 Each of the services uses their kitchens to create their recipes and prep them for delivery.
 How they get to that point is slightly different though.
 Let’s look at how it’s done.

 When you first go to the Ollie website you will be asked to create an account and then go through a short questionnaire about your dog, or dogs.
 The information you provide will help the service determine what type of ingredients should be used (or avoided) based on information such as age and known allergies.

-After you have finished the account set up and verified your information you will be presented with your food choices and will have expert help along the way if you need it.
+After you have finished the account setup and verified your information you will be presented with your food choices and will have expert help along the way if you need it.

-You will select your recipe, asked if you would like to make any changes and then your order is processed.
+You will select your recipe, be asked if you would like to make any changes and then your order is processed.
 Once complete you will receive verification of the order, and the Ollie team will get to work.